Chelsea's £1 billion goal: How Gronkjaer's winner against Liverpool attracted Abramovich | Goal.com

 "It was unique at the time and I don’t think it would be possible today to repeat what happened.
 Even at Manchester City.

-"They brought in Sergio Aguero and David Silva and these are great player but they were young at the time they were signed.
+"They brought in Sergio Aguero and David Silva and these are great players but they were young at the time they were signed.
 They weren't yet among the greatest players in the world.

 "They are still signing players like Aymeric Laporte from Athletic Club or Kevin De Bruyne, who was very good but still coming through at Wolfsburg.